dasalgadoc/solid-example/README.md

 </h1>

 <p align="center">
-  Repository to explore the SOLID principles in a simple Java Spring boot poject.
+  Repository to explore the SOLID principles in a simple Java Spring boot project.
 </p>

 ## Environment Setup